 Common causes of a pinched nerve in foot

-Pinched nerve in the ball of the foot: is it Morton’s neuroma?
+Pinched nerve in the ball of the foot: Is it Morton’s neuroma?

 It is essential to confirm a correct diagnosis with imaging.
 Ultrasound shows thickening and swelling of the nerve between the toes.
 In more complex cases, MRI is useful to rule out other causes of foot pain.